tvooo/tp2/7-experiments.md

 - Laura's method is nice, because independent and does not involve special researcher's time and can be made on Laura's own time
 - Luisa's needs more coordination efforts, but gives greater insights, but is also technically more difficult?

-## Experiment 4 --- Mobile place-making

-> Turning "place" on its head

-- Place is not only defined by geographical dimensions and constraints, but by the meaning that people associate with it.
-- This experiment suggests the following hypothesis: Riding the bicycle, places are created by riding in different situations and with different co-riders.
-- During the bicycle ride you enter and leave multiple "places".
-Looking at the concept of "place" from this perspective opens up new questions: how does a map of these places look?
-How can I navigate from one place to another?
-- "Place" is a moving constellation of people; a different constellation means a different place.
-- @aldred2012 on mobile place-making (a mobile place is constructed in a group ride!): "the sociological significance of mobile places, exploring mobile place-making through an analysis of the practice of weekend group leisure cycling.
-These rides represent a mobility practice where the main aim of participants may be 'leisure' but most infrastructure used is designated for 'transport'"
-- how to do it: reuse the material gathered in pilot experiment
-- the longer the time together, the bigger the area? or the more people, the bigger?

-### Setup

-\todo

-### Execution

-\todo

-### Results & Reflection

-\todo